 Unnecessary Legends are another distractor of the Excel graphs.
 Even they make the graph messier for the reader.
 You can look at the graph shown below:

 Here, the category name is also shown on the horizontal axis.
-So, the Legends don’t need to show here.
+So, no need to show the Legends here.
 Moreover, if we delete them, the columns of our graph will get more space.
 Thus, it will be more useful for the user and the graph will get a good look.

 Data sorting sometimes helps us to get a good outlook of our Excel graphs and make them professional.
 But, most of the time you may not be able to sort your data if it has multiple factors.
 So, if your dataset provides you the flexibility to sort the data in ascend or descend, you should use it, to get a better view of your graphs.